Sihyeon Villa, Sagittarius

 Claire gestured for them both to sit.
 Trystan, as usual, hesitated at the invitation.
 Olive, however, flopped down on the cushion chair and indicated for Trystan to do the same.
 After another reluctant pause, Trystan sat down but not before giving the two guards watchful looks.

 “Your sister probably isn’t going to come for breakfast,” Olive said, glancing at the remaining open cushion seat.
 “It looked like she was trying to get as far away from here as possible.
-I can understand the sentiment.”
+I can understand that.”

 If Claire had heard the last part, he didn’t show it.
 “I’m sorry if she disturbed you.
 She has a habit of trying to escape the guards.”
 Claire offered an apologetic look, although Olive thought he saw some smugness there.
 “How are you feeling by the way?”
 He gestured to the steaming tea cups and the assortment of colorful side dishes of pickled vegetables set out on the table.
 “You should try some of the daikons, they help with digestion and have a lot of potassium.
 They’ll help you feel much better, I promise.”